 As progress continues towards many development goals, it is becoming increasingly clear that some groups are being left behind.
-In many cases these marginalised communities are isolated, sometimes physically but more often socially and politically because of the languages they speak.
-MTB-MLE aims to address this challenge, providing quality education for all, and through this, engaging the whole community in their own development.
+In many cases these groups are isolated, sometimes physically but more often socially and politically because of the languages they speak.
+MTB-MLE aims to address this challenge, providing quality education for all, and through this, engaging all sections of the community in their own development.